westbaymonument/building-the-better-way/docs/agile-project-guidelines/agile-implementation-challenges/agile-implementation-challenges.md

 {: .text-yellow-300 }
 - **AVOID** meetings that provide little-to-no team value {: .text-red-300 }
-- **AVOID** processes that don't work for the sake of appeasing leadership {: .text-red-300 }
+- **AVOID** continuation of ineffective processes solely for the sake of appeasing leadership {: .text-red-300 }
 - **AVOID** mandating that the team work in ways that ultimately slow them down {: .text-red-300 }